Graduate School/University Co-op Awards

 The Outstanding Alumnus or Alumna Award was established in 1999 by the Graduate School to recognize Graduate School alumni for outstanding achievements in academic or professional careers.
 A $5,000 fellowship in the recipient's name is awarded to a graduate student in the program from which the award winner graduated.

 The Excellence in Graduate Research Award was established in 2001 by the Graduate School and University Co-op to recognize outstanding master's or doctoral research that is substantially in progress.
-Three awards of $2,000 will be given in 2013.
+This award will not be given in 2014.

 The Michael H. Granof Outstanding Graduate Student Award was established in 2008 to recognize the outstanding achievements of a graduate student.
-One award of $6,000 will be given in 2013.
+This award will not be given in 2014.

 For additional information